 A concentration in Community and Global Health consists of six courses, a substantial civic engagement experience or advanced research project, and the 1-credit INTD 411 - Sr Seminar in Community and Global Health.

 - Six courses as follows: Courses must be drawn from at least two different divisions, no more than two courses can be drawn from any one department, and at least three of the courses must be at the 200-level or above.
-One of these six courses must be MATH 125 - Epidemiology.
+One of these six courses must be STAT 125 - Epidemiology.
 With the permission of the concentration director, students may take up to two concentration courses at another institution or abroad.
 Students are strongly encouraged to seek the advice of a steering committee member in selecting a coherent set of courses that meet their educational goals and complement their major.

 - At least one course that is primarily about ways of understanding the health of human and/or animal populations.
 Students are encouraged to take more than one course in this category.